F-Stack/f-stack/doc/F-Stack_API_Reference.md

 	int ff_kqueue(void);
 	int ff_kevent(int kq, const struct kevent *changelist, int nchanges, struct kevent *eventlist, int nevents, const struct timespec *timeout);

-  The kqueue() system call provides a generic method	of notifying the user when an event happens or a	condition holds, based on the results of small pieces of kernel code termed filters. more info see man kqueue on FreeBSD System Calls Manual.
+  The kqueue() system call provides a generic method of notifying the user when an event occurs or a condition holds, based on the results of small pieces of kernel code termed filters. more info see man kqueue on FreeBSD System Calls Manual.

 ### Epoll API